We Have Answers

-During the evenings you are free to leave at any time.
+During the evenings, you are free to leave at any time.
 We can’t force you to stay.
-However, once you leave the premises that night you will not be allowed to return until the next day.
-The shelter closes at 7 am so that is the latest a guest can stay.
-Many guests have jobs which require them to leave early and we don’t wish to interfere with that.
+However, once you leave the premises that night, you will not be allowed to return until the next day.
+The shelter closes at 7:00 am so that is the latest a guest can stay.
+Many guests have jobs which require them to leave early, and we don’t wish to interfere with that.

 However, we are compassionate and don’t wish anyone to be without shelter during the winter months.
 That’s why we incorporated the 40 degree temperature rule.
 If it’s forty degrees or above, people under the influence will not be allowed to enter.
 Below forty degrees, we allow you in but closely monitor behavior.

 Our site is set up with 40 mats, with pillows and blankets.
-As of yet we have not reached max capacity although some sites it’s a tight fit.
+As of yet, we have not reached max capacity.
 We don’t intend to turn anyone away.
-As long as there is a chair to sleep in we’ll make it work.

 We don’t turn anyone away regardless of background and that includes people with a criminal past.
 We do thorough intakes so we know who is coming into our shelters.
 We work closely with law enforcement to ensure compliance.

-We try to serve a hot meal each night around 7pm to 8pm.
+We try to serve a hot meal each night around 7:00-8:00 pm.
 Everyone will get a chance to eat if they choose.
 We don’t promise you’ll get full but you’ll get some warm food in your system.
-Hot coffee is usually served evenings and mornings.
-Most sites offer cold breakfast items like cereal, donuts or breakfast bars.
+In the morning, we offer hot coffee and cold breakfast items like cereal, donuts or breakfast bars.

-Yes. we have a restricted use shower.
+Yes, we have a restricted-use shower.
 It’s available for emergency use only.
 However, we are partnered with Keys to Hope which offers a place to launder and take showers.
-You need to be register at Keys to Hope to continue using the shelter programs.
+You need to be registered at Keys to Hope to continue using the shelter programs.

-Our site is cleaned after that nights use.
+Our site is cleaned each morning.
 We assign guests to perform select cleaning duties.
-We make it mandatory that guests shower daily to maintain personal hygiene as well as making sure clothes are laundered.
-After a guest uses the dryer at the Keys, the lent trap is checked for bugs.
+We make it mandatory that guests shower daily to maintain personal hygiene as well as making sure clothes are laundered at Keys to Hope.
+After a guest uses the dryer at the Keys to Hope, the lent trap is checked for bugs.
 There is not much we can do to combat the flu bug.
 Temperatures are taken upon entry.
 A simple cough is enough to infect the next person, so anyone with a cough is required to wear a mask.
-Rest, proper diet, and staying clean is the best we can ask.
+Rest, proper diet, and staying clean are the best we can ask.

 Our staff monitor the sites to ensure a safe environment.
-From the beginning we make sure each participant understands the rules and the consequences if the rules are broken.
+From the beginning, we make sure each guest understands the rules and the consequences if the rules are broken.
 We have a good relationship with law enforcement if anything should get out of hand.
 In addition, sites are digitally monitored for safety.